talha1896/Arch2hack/README.md

 ## Feedback

-If you have any feedback, please reach out to us at talhagit29@gmail.com
+If you have any feedback, please reach out to me at talhagit29@gmail.com